adecrown/react-native-multiple-tags/README.md

 | tagActiveStyle           | No       | object   | Custom style for active tag.                                                                                                                                                                          |
 | visibleOnOpen            | No       | boolean  |

+You can add a tag that is not in the list by hiting enter.

 # Todo

 - [x] make it more attractive..